jentery/508v4/keywords.md

 * **diegetic action**: action that contributes to the theme or narrative development of a game (see Alexander Galloway)
 * **Elito method**: observation (what did you see, read, or hear?), judgment (what is your opinion about it?), value (what values were at work?), concept/sketch (what can a team/person do to address the issues?), and key metaphor (what is the hook or tagline?) (see Martin and Hanington)
 * **entry points**: good entry points feature minimal barriers, points of prospect, and progressive lures (entry points should survey available options and provide visible navigation options as well as orientation cues) (see Lidwell, Holden, and Butler)
 * **feature or scope creep**: when projects continue to expand by adding new features or expanding their scope of inquiry/engagement; adding features adds complexity, which may be time-consuming; some people create milestones to "freeze" a project; questions to help prevent creep include, Could the new idea or component stand on its own?
 Is it actually a new project?
 What exactly will it improve?
 Can it wait?
 Have you slept on it?
 How much more work will it produce, and for whom?
 How much more time will it require?
 What could instead be removed, revised, or changed? (see Lidwell, Holden, and Butler)
+* **Fitt's Law**: keep important objects or controls close and large (time required to touch an object is a function of the object's size and distance) (see  Lidwell, Holden, and Butler)
 * **five hat racks**: info can be organized five ways (category or similarity, time, location, alphabet, and continuum or magnitude) (see Lidwell, Holden, and Butler)
 * **flexibility trade-off**: some argue that usability and performance decrease as flexibility of a design increases (see Lidwell, Holden, and Butler)
+* **Hick's Law**: the time it takes to make a decision increases with the number of options (see Lidwell, Holden, and Butler)
+* **icons**: the use of pictorial images to improve recognition and recall; may increase language independence and reduce performance load; examples include resemblance, exemplar, and symbolic icons (see Lidwell, Holden, and Butler)
 * **inspiration (for design)**: inspiration assumes various forms; it’s not always an homage; it may be partial, or it may be a reaction to a past movement or principle; it may be just an impression, or it may be quite literal (imitation or mimicry)
 * **interface**: a space or modality of engagement between two or more systems or entities; a common example is the graphical user interface (GUI) of computers; interfaces help turn this (e.g., input) into that (e.g., output); they are designed even if they are intangible, unstable, and difficult (impossible?) to isolate; they are often depicted as either portals (transparent windows that transport you) or edges (boundary-makers that mediate you) (see Lori Emerson and Alexander Galloway)
 * **KISS**: Keep It Simple Stupid; minimal elements with minimal interaction between them; simple designs are easier to build and maintain (see Kelly Johnson)
 * **language independence**: the degree to which a game works across alphabetic languages or without the need for alphabetic languages; language independent games rely heavily on icons to prompt and facilitate action
+* **legibility**: the use of clear typefaces (with or without serifs) and dark text on light backgrounds (or vice versa); avoiding not only patterned backgrounds but also line lengths of much more than 10-12 words or 35-55 characters as well as monospaced fonts (see Lidwell, Holden, and Butler)
 * **M-D-A**: a designer-centric approach to game design; mechanics (M) enable certain dynamics (D) that foster particular experiences and aesthetics (A) (see Hunicke, LeBlanc, and Zubek)
 * **machine-woven book**: a book consisting of thread woven by a Jacquard machine using punched cards; see https://www.uvic.ca/library/locations/home/spcoll/collections/medieval/ms-fr-2.php
 * **machines**: a system of mechanisms that shape actuator input to achieve a specific application of output forces and movement; a popular term during the 19th c.